pzhaojohnson/rnacanvas.app-object/README.md

 rnaCanvas.remove();
 ```

-### The RNAcanvas app object DOM node
+### The DOM node of an RNAcanvas app instance

-The DOM node of an RNAcanvas app object
+The DOM node corresponding to an RNAcanvas app instance
-contains all of the elements comprising an RNAcanvas app instance.
+contains all of the elements comprising an RNAcanvas app instance
+and can be accessed using the `domNode` property.

 The DOM node reference can be used to set certain styles of an RNAcanvas app instance
 (e.g., `width` and `height`).

-However, the internal contents of an RNAcanvas app object DOM node
+However, the internal contents of the DOM node of an RNAcanvas app instance
 are not meant to be directly edited by outside code.

 ```javascript